Academic Calendar 2025-2026

 18.4.3 - First Level of Appeal to the School

-A student may appeal an Instructor’s finding of a departure from academic integrity, the remedy or sanction, or both, to the School.
+A student may appeal an Instructor’s finding of a departure from academic integrity, the sanction, or both, to the School.
 Based on the School governing regulation, the first level of appeal shall be to the Undergraduate Academic Progress and Graduation Committee (UAPGC) (see Academic Regulation 21.2).

 18.4.3.1 - Submitting an Appeal